-If baking eggs, spoon the tomato mixture into appropriate serving dishes.
-(I love my individual oval cast iron).
+- If baking eggs, spoon the tomato mixture into appropriate serving dishes.
 Make a "well" (indentation) in the center for each egg.
-Break egg into the tomato mixture.
+Break egg into the black bean and tomato mixture.
 Bake until whites are opaque, or as desired.
 We like our yolks runny, and this takes 10 minutes in our convection oven.

 - If finishing on the stove, make a "well" for each egg.
 Break the egg into the tomato mixture.
 Cover.
 Reduce heat to low, and allow to cook until whites are opaque, and you reach desired doneness.

 - Spoon into a serving dish (or serve in your baking vessel if done in the oven).
 Garnish with cilantro, avocado slices, crumbled cotija, and a lime wedge as desired.
 Enjoy!